AMC-IITBHU/ROS-Summer-Camp-22/Week 1/Subpart 2/README.md

   <br>

 ## Time to add some subscribers
-Now, maybe you want to listen to the radio station from your phone.
-You will ask your phone to listen to 98.7.
-In this case, the phone is a subscriber of the topic.
-  To play the music on your phone, from the radio transmitter, you also need to send and receive the same kind of message.
-Here, if the radio transmitter is sending AM signal over the topic, and if, on your phone, you are trying to decode FM signal, then it will not work!
-The phone will have the right frequency but won’t manage to decode the signal.
-That’s why both the publisher and subscriber must send messages with the same data structure.
+  Suppose, your phone receives messages from the 98.7 topic.
+Your phone is then a subscriber of the topic.
+But for that, your phone must be able to decode the type of message that the radio transmitter is sending, apart from being on the right frequency.
+If it is sending AM signal, your phone should decode it.
+That’s why **both the publisher and subscriber must send messages with the same data structure**.

-So we have our radio transmitter which is a publisher on the 98.7 topic, using an AM signal.
-The phone will subscribe to the 98.7 topic, and will also decode an AM signal.
-The communication is now complete!
+  So we have our radio transmitter and the phone, both using AM signals.
+They respectively publish and subscribe to the 98.7 topic.
   <br>
   <p align="center">
     <img src="https://user-images.githubusercontent.com/77807055/168093045-2d9daad5-1844-4a1c-a8e5-bbe18faf9b05.jpg">